 Emergency Student Loans (ESLs) are short-term no interest loans used for extraordinary financial circumstances that may arise during a student's enrollment at the law school.
 Extraordinary circumstances are those that create a financial hardship that cannot be alleviated by alternative funding options.
 The Financial Aid Director reviews all ESL requests.
 For more information on ESLs, contact the Financial Aid department at finaid@mitchellhamline.edu.
-Please note, ESL's cannot be issued electronically via CASHNet®.
 Emergency Student Loans have a \$25 processing fee.